Pál Csáky

-Pál Csáky (born 21 March 1956) is a Slovak politician, a member of Hungarian minority in Slovakia and the country's former Deputy Prime Minister for European affairs, human rights and minorities.
+Pál Csáky (born 21 March 1956) is a Slovakian politician, a member of Hungarian minority in Slovakia and the country's former Deputy Prime Minister for European affairs, human rights and minorities.

+Born in Šahy, Csáky studied at the University of Pardubice.
 Csáky was an activist for the Hungarian minority in Czechoslovakia since 1977.
 His political activity started in 1989, and since 1990 he has been a member of National Council (Slovakia's parliament).
 The Party of the Hungarian Coalition was named a member of the governing coalition in 1998, and Csáky became a member of several advisory bodies and ministerial councils.

-On March 31, 2007, Csáky was elected president of the Party of the Hungarian Coalition.
+On 31 March 2007, Csáky was elected president of the Party of the Hungarian Coalition.
 In 2010, he was succeeded by József Berényi.
 He is married and has four daughters.
 He was elected as a Member of the European Parliament in the 2014 European Parliament election.